lostatc/codot/docs/codot.1.rst

     ignored unless their names are included in the 'priority' file (see FILES_), and their order in this file determines which config files take precedence when the same identifier appears in multiple config files.
-There is an example config file under EXAMPLES_.
+There is an example config file and an example 'priority' file under EXAMPLES_.

 Identifier
     An identifier is a string used in one or more template files to represent a